STIFTMAN/CustomGameLobby/README.md

 <p>Make sure that <code>Node.js</code> is installed.<br>
 Write <code>node server.js</code> in windows console to run the server.
 You get a message in console, if its running.
 Return Error on failure.
 Your ip adress will be used to connect to the server.
-The stanard port for connection is <code>5000</code>.
+The standard port for connection is <code>5000</code>.
 To get access, you have to type <code>localhost:5000</code>, if its running on the same device or <code>your ipv4:5000</code>, if you reach it from somewhere.</p>

 <h2>Game types</h2>